netsysops/netsysops.github.io/_toolkit/napalm.md

 ---
 title: "Napalm"
 excerpt: "Post displaying the various ways of highlighting code in Markdown."
-description: "This is the meta description"
+description: ""
+header:
+  teaser: /assets/images/napalm-logo-600x400.png

 ---

 Hello, here is some text about Napalm